Cole Porter: Early years

-Paris and marriage
+WWI, Paris and marriage

 In 1917, when the United States entered World War I, Porter moved to Paris to work with the Duryea Relief organization.
 Some writers have been skeptical about Porter's claim to have served in the French Foreign Legion, but the Legion lists Porter as one of its soldiers and displays his portrait at its museum in Aubagne.
 By some accounts, he served in North Africa and was transferred to the French Officers School at Fontainebleau, teaching gunnery to American soldiers.
 An obituary notice in The New York Times stated that, while in the Legion, "he had a specially constructed portable piano made for him so that he could carry it on his back and entertain the troops in their bivouacs."
 Another account, given by Porter, is that he joined the recruiting department of the American Aviation Headquarters, but, according to his biographer Stephen Citron, there is no record of his joining this or any other branch of the forces.

 Porter maintained a luxury apartment in Paris, where he entertained lavishly.
 His parties were extravagant and scandalous, with "much gay and bisexual activity, Italian nobility, cross-dressing, international musicians and a large surplus of recreational drugs".
 In 1918, he met Linda Lee Thomas, a rich, Louisville, Kentucky-born divorcée eight years his senior.
-She was beautiful and well-connected socially; the couple shared mutual interests, including a love of travel, and she became Porter's confidante and companion.
-The couple married the following year.
+She was beautiful and well-connected socially; the couple shared interests, including a love of travel, and she became Porter's confidante and companion.
+The couple married the next year.
 She was in no doubt about Porter's homosexuality, but it was mutually advantageous for them to marry.
 For Linda, it offered continued social status and a partner who was the antithesis of her abusive first husband.
 For Porter, it brought a respectable heterosexual front in an era when homosexuality was not publicly acknowledged.
 They were, moreover, genuinely devoted to each other and remained married from December 19, 1919, until her death in 1954.
 Linda remained protective of her social position and, believing that classical music might be a more prestigious outlet than Broadway for her husband's talents, tried to use her connections to find him suitable teachers, including Igor Stravinsky, but was unsuccessful.
-Finally, Porter enrolled at the Schola Cantorum in Paris, where he studied orchestration and counterpoint with Vincent d'Indy.
+Finally, Porter enrolled at the Schola Cantorum in Paris, founded by Vincent d'Indy, where he studied orchestration and counterpoint.
 Meanwhile, Porter's first big hit was the song "Old-Fashioned Garden" from the revue Hitchy-Koo of 1919.
 In 1920, he contributed the music of several songs to the musical A Night Out.